kkrypt0nn/wordlists/README.md

 If you have a wordlist that you wish to see here, please post them [here](https://github.com/kkrypt0nn/wordlists/issues).

 If you already have a wordlist ready to be added, make sure to [open a pull request](https://github.com/kkrypt0nn/wordlists/pulls).

+## 🐳 Docker Images

+There are three Docker images available with for the three main OS images:

+- `alpine-latest`
+- `debian-latest`
+- `ubuntu-latest`

+These will have a `/wordlists` file with all the wordlists in there for you to use them.

 ## 📜 Wordlists